ecmwf/ecflow/docs/ug/ecflow_ui/getting_started_with_ecflowui.rst

 command which will be sent to them all.
 Also, using the **Custom...** menu entry, any command may be typed in.

+Three of the node commands place a task back into execution, and are easily confused, since they differ in how much of the state of the node is reset: *Execute* submits the job immediately and resets nothing, *Rerun* returns the task to the queued state while preserving the output of the previous runs, and *Requeue* resets the node, and all its children, to a pristine state.
+The attributes affected by each are compared in :ref:`tutorial-execute_rerun_and_requeue`.

 Configuration and setup
 =======================